 Where do we win and lose?
 Why?
 How will this shape our future performance?

 Let’s be honest, we’re all using Salesforce and co. much better these days.
 Data is going in more regularly than ever before.
 And if you’re not there yet, no doubt you’re working on it.
-With this, we open ourselves up to an incredible opportunity.
-That is, learning from our history to shape our future.
+With this, we open ourselves up to an incredible opportunity – learning from our history to shape our future.

-Let’s look at a few areas we can apply win/loss analysis to:
+Let’s look at some of the areas we can apply win loss analysis to:

 - Deal Size